I don’t know if Rudyard Kipling ever wrote one of his Just So Stories about a pangolin – but I suppose he might have done…

-The animals looked themselves over in their cages (although many of them couldn’t turn round properly as they were squeezed in as tight as ever was).
+The animals looked themselves over in their cages (although many of them couldn’t turn round properly as they were squeezed in so tight).
 It seemed to them that, by being pushed and squished and mashed and crushed against each other, they had each started to take on a different aspect.
 Tiger, who had been pressed up to Coral Snake, was now more stripey; on Tiger’s other side, Babirusa now had long teeth – almost tusks, they were – while, beyond him, Anoa now found that his hooves had become cloven.

 As for Pangolin, weeks of being pressed close to Coral Snake on the boat meant he was more bendy and more scaly than ever before.
 “I am not the same Pangolin as I was in my ancestral hunting grounds,” he lamented.
 And all the other animals were thinking much the very self-same thing – yes, they were.

 And that was not all, Best Beloved – oh no, it was not.
-For the animals, who had previously been of a largely co-operative and accommodating disposition, now found themselves possessed of the most fearsome and ‘rascible tempers.
-Coral Snake developed poison in his fangs, Tiger found his claws could do a good deal more than scoop small things out of their shells, Anoa could jab with his sharp new horns, Babirusa could poke with his strong new tusks and Blue Macaque bite with his big new teeth.
-And there was such spitting and clawing and jabbing and all the rest that it was all Pangolin could do to roll himself into a ball until he was showing only his hard new scales and wish that everything and everyone would go away and leave him alone – yes, he did.
+For the animals, who had previously been of a co-operative and accommodating disposition, now found themselves possessed of the most fearsome and ‘rascible tempers.
+Coral Snake developed poison in his fangs, Tiger found his claws could do more than scoop small things out of their shells, Anoa could jab with his sharp new horns, Babirusa could poke with his strong new tusks and Blue Macaque bite with his big new teeth.
+And there was such spitting and clawing and jabbin that it was all Pangolin could do to roll himself into a ball until he was showing only his hard new scales and wish that everything and everyone would go away and leave him alone – yes, he did.

-And then, for it happened just this way, the day came when a sickness befell the people that was unlike any sickness that had befallen them before.
+And then the day came when a sickness befell the people that was unlike any sickness that had befallen them before.
 There was such wailing and sweating and coughing and sneezing and all manner of other febrilities and expectorations that the Great God Vardarash was disturbed in her meditations and asked the Middle God Ganglip to discover what was upsetting them so.
 Ganglip, who was having a sand bath, sent for the Little God Rafila.

 “Oh Rafila,” said Ganglip, “the sweating and coughing and sneezing and suchlike is causing great upset and disturbance.
 Pray thou descend to the people and establish the cause of this distress.”
 (The Gods, being grand and formal, always addressed each other in this fashion, it being hallowed by time immemorial.)